AlienMajik/pwnagotchi_plugins/README.md

 🚀 Probenpwn Plugin - Enhanced Wi-Fi Hacking with Pwnagotchi! 🚀

 The Probenpwn Plugin is a more aggressive and enhanced version of the original Instattack by Sniffleupagus, now supercharged for maximum Wi-Fi handshake captures! 🔥

 If you’ve used Instattack, you’ll love Probenpwn — it combines deauthentication and association attacks in one powerful tool, designed to help you capture handshakes faster and more efficiently.
-With the latest updates, it now features dynamic attack tuning, randomization, watchdog recovery, and more!
+With the latest updates, it now features dynamic attack tuning, randomization, watchdog recovery, performance stats, and more!
 Key Features:

 Efficient Deauthentication & Association Attacks: